 - There are SAT/ACT intensive preparation courses available on Aiglon’s campus; students are highly encouraged to participate in one of these courses in Year 11 or Year 12 if their goal is to attend a top-tier US university.

-- Year 11 students attend a weekly College and Career workshop for one term, focusing on topics related to university options around the world, different career paths, and appropriate IB course selections based on their career goals.
+- Year 10 & 11 students attend College and Career workshops, focusing on topics related to university options around the world, different career paths, and appropriate IB course selections based on their career goals.
 General information is presented regarding college and university research, admission and application procedures for institutions throughout the United States, Canada, United Kingdom, Switzerland and other locations throughout Europe and the world.

 College & Careers Counselling